Vyacheslav Volodin: Tenure

 On 16 February 2024, Volodin blamed "Washington", "Brussels" and various critics of the Kremlin in Western "unfriendly countries" for the death of opposition leader Alexei Navalny.

 On 6 July 2025 Communist Party of the Russian Federation congress adopted a resolution calling the 1956 report "On the Cult of Personality and Its Consequences" made by Nikita Khrushchev erroneous.
 Volodin praised this decision, saying that the report "formed negative attitude" towards Stalin who "did all to win the Great Patriotic War and to build the state".

-Volodin has claimed that death penalty is a fair punishment for representatives of the Ukrainian authorities, referring to them as a ‘neo-Nazi regime’ and ‘fascists’.
+Volodin has claimed that the death penalty is a fair punishment for representatives of the Ukrainian authorities, referring to them as a 'neo-Nazi regime' and 'fascists'.